yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

   Q:

-  Do Chainguard solutions address application level software or OS level software?
+  Do Chainguard solutions address application level software?
+Or only OS level software?
 </details>

 ---